Raul Meireles and the strangest Player of the Year award in Prem history

 — LateTackleMagazine (@LateTackle) January 14, 2019

-The then-27-year-old had impressed for Portugal at the summer’s World Cup, but he made a slow start to life at Anfield as Liverpool began the season appearing to suffer from a nervous breakdown while Hodgson – to use a technical term – well and truly fucked it.
+The then-27-year-old had impressed for Portugal at the summer’s World Cup but made a slow start to life at Anfield as Liverpool began the season appearing to suffer from a nervous breakdown while Hodgson – to use a technical term – well and truly fucked it.

 By the time Hodgson was sacked on January 8, Liverpool’s record made for grim reading: 12th in the table, with more defeats than victories from their first 20 Premier League fixtures; knocked out of the League Cup at the first possible opportunity after losing at home to League Two Northampton Town; knocked out of the FA Cup at the first possible opportunity after losing to Manchester United at Old Trafford.